 The restaurant is clean, and the atmosphere is unsophisticated.
 The

 “Jaws” concept is toothy.
 The food is the equivalent to a 1950's style burger

 joint.
 Old-Fashioned 1/3-lb fresh ground sirloin burgers on a buttered toasted bun and the fries are made fresh to order.

 you are not a JAWS movie fan.
-Everything at JAWS is
+Everything at JAWS is BIG!

 all about.
 Watch them cook and prepare your burger or have a seat and watch the movie.